 Children who are anaemic often require iron supplements to increase the iron in their blood.
 Unfortunately, the most common side effect of these supplements is constipation.
 Stopping the medication would not be advisable and a doctor would best be able to tell how to handle the situation.

 This could be an indicator of a serious disease such as Irritable Bowel Syndrome (IBS) or Chron’s disease.

 6. Abdominal Pain

-Unbearable pain in the abdomen would affect the productivity of your child and destroy their mental peace of mind.
+Unbearable pain in the abdomen would affect the productivity of your child and destroy his mental peace of mind.
 Constipation in children can often be confused with serious diseases such as intestinal obstruction.